sammyne/ppp-ddd/chapter12/README.md

 #### Publishing Events
 #### Subscribing to Events
 ### Making External HTTP Calls Reliable with Messaging Gateways

+- Messaging gateways wrap unreliable communication with a message so that it can be retried until the stricken service is available again

 #### Messaging Gateways Improve Fault Tolerance

+- Essentially, messaging gateways split one big transaction in half, so if one of the calls fails, you don't repeat actions that have already been carried out (like charging a customer's credit card)

 #### Implementing a Messaging Gateway

+##### Start by Defining the Messages
+As Listing 12-10

 #### Controlling Message Retries
 ### Eventual Consistency in Practice
 #### Dealing with Inconsistency